scalamania/sttp-play-ws/README.md

 libraryDependencies += "io.github.scalamania" %% "sttp-play-ws" % "<latest>"
 ```

-This library is published for both play 2.3, and scala 2.12 and 2.13.
+This library is published for play 2.8, and scala 2.12 & 2.13.
 Check the following table for artifact names, versions and associated play versions you might use for the artifact name.